nicitaacom/16_gericht-restaurant/dev_readme.txt

 RULES:
-Don't write tailwind in components - use .css for it (in all other stuff you should use tailwind) (I wrote some sections with .css - leave it as is)
+Don't write tailwind in components - use .css for it (in all other stuff you should use tailwind) (I wrote some sections with .css - leave it as is or rewrite it with tailwind if you want)